CWX-Development/cwx-main/README.md

 This repository is a collection of multiple files of cwx.
 It is the main repo and from here all is starting.

+Folders:

-In the folder "cwx-main-test-react-app", you can test your js code.
+"cwx-main-test-react-app", you can test your js code.
 The app is created with "npx create-react-app".
 It is also used for testing cwx applications, for example the cwx-main-backend.
 Please create a new component, if you use it.

+"inf", place for computer scientists.

+"inf/manuals", manuals for things like React, Angular, C#...

 ## Installation & Usage